2021 Clean Hands – Clean Community Campaign

-The 2020 Aboriginal Community ‘Clean Hands Clean Community’ campaign collective and collaborative labours will definitely benefit our Aboriginal communities and the people.
-Introducing education and awareness now will be beneficial to our Aboriginal communities.
+The 2021 Territory Community ‘Clean Hands Clean Community’ campaign collective and collaborative labours will definitely benefit our Territory communities and the people.
+Introducing education and awareness on a continual basis will be beneficial to our Territory communities.

 We’re looking for your continued support as a participant in the Tidy Towns prog as well as the ‘Clean Hands Clean Community’ campaign.

-We have commenced sending out campaign program information to community Key Stakeholders for their consideration.
+We have commenced and will continue sending out campaign program information to community Key Stakeholders for their consideration.

 I’m available 24/7 for further discussions – email@example.com